 After three phases of clinical trials, we apply for New Drug Application ("NDA").
-We submit to the Centers for Drug Evaluation the NDA file package, which includes a clinical trial research report, pharmaceutical research data, and records of manufacturing and testing of three batches of products, to apply for a new drug certificate and/ or production license.
+We submit to the Centers for Drug Evaluation the NDA file package, which includes a clinical trial research report, pharmaceutical research data, and records of manufacturing and testing of three batches of products, to apply for the marketing authorization.
 For vaccines, we have to comply with the NMPA's Guidelines for Clinical Trial Report on Vaccines.

 Communication Meeting.
 In order to improve review process of regulatory approval, NMPA has set up a communication channel between the applicant and reviewing agencies.
-Applicant can discuss the material safety issue during human clinical study or significant technical issue arise during the development process with regulatory agencies.
-This kind of meeting can also be held at critical stages in the entire process of drug development, including before IND application, before phase II or phase III human clinical studies, before NDA application, etc.
+Applicant can discuss material safety issues during the human clinical study or significant technical issues arise during the development process with regulatory agencies.
+This kind of meetings can also be held at critical stages in the entire process of drug development, including before IND application, before phase III human clinical studies, or before NDA.